apache/gravitino/docs/manage-relational-metadata-using-gravitino.md

 </Tabs>

 :::info
-If the catalog is already disabled, the operation will do nothing.
+This operation does nothing if the catalog is already disabled.
 :::

 ### Drop a catalog

-Deleting catalog doesn't use forced deletion by default, so please make sure:
+Deleting a catalog by "force" is not a default behavior, so please make sure:

 - There are no schemas under the catalog.
 Otherwise, you will get an error.
 - The catalog is [disabled](#disable-a-catalog).
 Otherwise, you will get an error.

-If you are using forced deletion, it will:
+Deleting a catalog by "force" will:

 - Delete all sub-entities (schemas, tables, etc.) under the catalog.
 - Delete the catalog itself even if it is enabled.